 An example would be a real estate farming newsletter that only features listings.
 Its value is restricted to those recipients looking to purchase a home or who are possibly thinking of selling and want to see what homes in the area are going for.

 Another example would be a real estate monthly newsletter that highlights how-to articles.
-If it’s a high-quality newsletter, your recipients might hang onto these, but then your active buyers and sellers don’t get the information they could most use at the time they could most use it.
+If it’s a high-quality newsletter, your recipients might hang onto these, but then your active buyers and sellers don’t get the information they could use when they most need it.

 I would vote for the former—a high-quality newsletter that offers a variety of valuable information, not all of which is dedicated to real estate.
 Such a newsletter may well include content that hits all three Es—it educates, entertains, and endears.